Commands

 • --defer applies to the done command

-• --fields applies to the view command
+• --fields and --unique apply to the view command

 Default item designations